Fundoo-Solutions/angularjs-carousel/README.md

    the controller to the directive.
 This is used for writing helpful functions to decide to show and hide the next / previous page links, and reset the carousel.
 4. *carousel-class*: If you want to specify a class to be added to each page of the carousel.
+5. *myCarouselPage*: This is the div that gets replicated for each page of the carousel.
+So, for every page that is there in the carousel, one copy of this div will get created.

 Now, let us take a look at the controller code to get this to work: